Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Augmented quantization

 These two quantization errors are equivalent when restricting the representatives to Dirac measures and defining the clusters as nearest neighbors to the Dirac locations $\gamma_j~,~j=1,\ldots,\ell$.
-We will soon see how to define the Clusters $\C{j}{}~,~j=1,\ldots,\ell$ in the general case with set of representatives that are not necessarily Dirac measures.
+We will now see how to define the Clusters $\C{j}{}~,~j=1,\ldots,\ell$ in the general case, with representatives that are not necessarily Dirac measures.

-\subsection{From K-means to Augmented Quantization}
+\subsection{From k-means to Augmented Quantization}

-Lloyd's algorithm is one of the most popular implementation of K-means quantization \citep{Du}.
-The method can be written as follows:

-Algorithm~\ref{alg-Lloyd} is not the standard description of Lloyd's algorithm but an interpretation paving the way towards augmented quantization and the estimation of mixture distributions: the centroids $(\rdir{1},\dots,\rdir{\ell})$ are seen as representatives $(\R{1}{},\dots,\R{\ell}{})$ through the Dirac measures $\delta_{\rdir{}}$; the produced Voronoi cells are translated into a mixture distribution.
+Lloyd's algorithm is one of the most popular implementation of k-means quantization (\cite{Du}).
+The method can be written as described in Algorithm~\ref{alg-Lloyd}.
+It is not the standard description of Lloyd's algorithm but an interpretation paving the way towards augmented quantization and the estimation of mixture distributions: the centroids $(\rdir{1},\dots,\rdir{\ell})$ are seen as representatives $(\R{1}{},\dots,\R{\ell}{})$ through the Dirac measures $\delta_{\rdir{}}$; the produced Voronoi cells are translated into a mixture distribution.

 At each iteration, new clusters $\Cbold = (\C{1}{},\dots, \C{\ell}{})$ are determined from the previously updated representatives (centroids in this case), and then new representatives $\Rbold = (\R{1}{},\dots, \R{\ell}{})$ are computed from the new clusters.
 These operations reduces the quantization error.
 We refer to these two steps as $\rtoc$ and $\ctor$.
 The stopping criterion is typically related to a very slight difference between the calculated representatives and those from the previous iteration.